PinkyDinkyIsHere/PGR-News/Announcement/Markdown/2021/(02-20) February 21st 0200 Maintenance.md

 After the event has closed, we will send out **BC x100** and **Support Architecture Components - Yuan Ye x5** as compensation.
 Additionally, commanders who have participated in this season, their rewards will be sent out based on their **best performance in these past 3 seasons (January 25th 0500 - February 15th 0459)**.
 For commanders who participated in this event before or currently, but have never tiered into the reward zone, will be rewarded based on **【51-100】times tier**.
 We apology to all commanders for the inconvience.

+* The calculation rule above only calculates **actual combat period's** data and participation